Can the US Achieve Cervical Cancer Herd Immunity? | LatestLY

 Because the sexual behaviors of the study group showed little change, it means HPV vaccines are probably responsible for curbing infection rates, including among unvaccinated women.
 Even though they have no immune protection, this group saw a 75% decline in infection by strains covered by the bivalent vaccine.

-Such a phenomenon suggests herd immunity may exist against the disease in the US is within reach, though Kahn cautioned it would never be possible to know for sure.
+Such a phenomenon suggests herd immunity against the disease in the US is within reach, though Kahn cautioned it would never be possible to know for sure.

 HPV: Often benign, potentially deadly